 Segars could make his way back onto the list again, but who else will follow him into this year’s fold?
 There will be plenty of candidates from every UK sector.
 With changes aplenty in digital government and several IT champions making their mark, will a new digital leader from Whitehall come out on top?
 As the digital revolution transforms businesses, will a CIO with game-changing IT strategies come to the fore?
 Or as startups grow across the country, is this the time to recognise a technology entrepreneur?

 To coincide with the announcement of the 50 most influential leaders in UK IT, Computer Weekly is hosting a special event in London on Wednesday 6 December 2017 – it will be a must-attend meeting for any IT leaders looking to develop their own influence, to be inspired by their peers and to lead innovation in their organisation.

 Confirmed speakers for the event so far include IT leaders from the Financial Times, Global Radio, Gala Leisure, Lloyds Banking Group and the University of Surrey, among others.
 Click here to register to attend this central London event.

 However, we do need your help!
 If you would like to nominate anyone you feel deserves recognition as one of the 50 most influential people in UK IT, simply complete the form below and submit your suggested individual.
-Nominations must be received by Monday 23 October to be eligible for the 2017 list.
+Nominations must be received by 5pm on Friday 27 October to be eligible for the 2017 list.

 Judging the UKtech50